Registered: 1502004842 Posts: 2

 My d became very distressed during refeeding and started to cut herself.
 We had to hide the knives, scissors, needles etc. It was just the ED, it passed as the weight got on, although with initial weight gain, her anxiety increased.
 Today she is at a healthy weight and we are tackling the last ED symptoms.
 You'll get there as well 😁.

 Sending you lots of hugs 🤗🤗🤗🤗 __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11.
-Challenging fear foods now.
+Slowly refed for a year and WR at age 11 in March 2017.
+Challenging fear foods and behaviours now.

 Reply with quote #6